-The following tables include results for the Company's revenues and income from operations by segment for the years ended December 31, 2020 and 2019.
-No results are included for the year ended December 31, 2021 as the Company only had one reportable segment during the period.
+The following table presents results for the Company's revenues and income from operations by segment for the year ended December 31, 2020.
+No results are included for the years ended December 31, 2022 and 2021 as the Company only had one reportable segment during these periods.